The Truth about Stress

 There are three types of stress: eustress, neustress, and distress.

-Eustress is the good type of stress and comes from any situation that would motivate or inspire someone and as a result would be enjoyable and not perceived as a threat.
+Eustress is the good type of stress and comes from any situation that motivates or inspires someone and is thus enjoyable and not perceived as a threat.
 For instance, meeting someone you highly admire or falling in love would be examples of eustress.

-Neustress is stress that’s neither good or bad and comes from sensory stimuli or information that is believed to be inconsequential to one’s own state.
+Neustress is stress that’s neither good nor bad and comes from sensory stimuli or information believed to be inconsequential to one’s own state.
 Hearing about something happening around the world that has no real bearing on you could be considered a form of neustress.

 What helps you cope with stress?
 Share with the community by letting us know below!

-Kristin Deiss is a dancer, educator, yogi, healer, and mom trying to live her best life through helping others improve theirs.
+Kristin Deiss is an educator, yogi, healer, and mom trying to live her best life through helping others improve theirs.

 She holds an MFA in Dance Performance and Choreography from Tisch School of the Arts at NYU and is a certified yoga teacher, Reiki Master, and Integrated Energy Practitioner.

 Kristin is currently the Commercial Dance Chair at Hussian College Los Angeles, the co-founder of Danscend- Mental Wellness for Dancers, and writes about overcoming failure on Stir the Sage.
-For more resources to support the mental wellness of dancers, be sure to check out Danscend’s offerings as well as follow them on Instagram!
+For more resources to support mental wellness, be sure to check out Danscend’s offerings as well as follow them on Instagram!